Before We Start

 Twitter has been around for a few years now and has grown from being a platform for celebrities to having hundreds of millions of users from across the world.
 A number of studies have found that it is not quite safe for people of all ages.

 That being said, not everyone is ready to let their children use Twitter without knowing a few facts about the social network.
-In fact, a recent study suggested that over a third of parents are on the fence about letting their children using Twitter.
+In fact, a recent study suggested that over a third of parents are on the fence about letting their children use Twitter.

 We hope this blog post has provided some great tips on how to use Twitter for kids and teenagers.